-- a) The individual must have either specifically purchased the Digital Edition, or requested to receive/view it. - b) Free Digital Edition copies do not need a specific request if they are claimed in the Society categories of circulation.
+- a) The individual must have either specifically purchased the Digital Edition, or requested to receive/view it. - b) Free Digital Edition copies do not need a specific request if they are claimed as Membership Copies.

 4. A Digital Edition is published and available to the consumer a) You must provide ABC with free access to the digital edition for every issue.